-- 62. Ensure that systems, supports and resources are in place to address professional development, program environment and partnerships related to families learning goals for themselves and their children. - 63.
-Maintain information about educational resources (GED, adult education, ESL, employment opportunities, workplace literacy, parenting skills, job training, job preparation skills, etc.).
+60. Maintain information about educational resources (GED, adult education, ESL, employment opportunities, workplace literacy, parenting skills, job training, job preparation skills, etc).

-- 64. Promote cross-service area teamwork. - 65.
-Identify ways to obtain and use information to improve family-staff relationships, strengthen family oral language and literacy practices, and better understand the impact of family-staff relationships with respect to teaching and learning. - 66.
+- 61. Promote cross-service area teamwork. - 62.
+Identify ways to obtain and use information to improve family-staff relationships, strengthen family literacy practices, and better understand the impact of family-staff relationships with respect to teaching and learning. - 63.
 Ensure that parent meetings and trainings are announced routinely, that announcements are inviting, and that language is not a barrier to parent participation.

-- 67. Welcome and support families as learners and encourage their observation and participation in their child's classroom (or home-based) activities. - 68.
-Support and encourage parents to share tips on everyday learning practices with staff and other families. - 69.
+- 64. Welcome and support families as learners and encourage their observation and participation in their child's classroom (or home-based) activities. - 65.
+Support and encourage parents to share tips on everyday learning practices with staff and other families. - 66.
 Provide opportunities for families to connect with other families in the program or community that are working to achieve similar learning/educational goals.

-- 70. Support relationships between parents and their children as part of the foundation for interactions around early learning. - 71.
-Invite past program parents and community volunteers to share their educational and career experiences with families. - 72.
-Encourage parents in working toward their own oral language and literacy goals and follow-up on referrals to ensure that families are enrolled and have the necessary supports to complete their education and/or training. - 73.
-Invite families to volunteer or apply for jobs in the program in ways that support their parenting, career or life goals. - 74.
+- 67. Support relationships between parents and their children as part of the foundation for interactions around early learning. - 68.
+Invite past program parents and community volunteers to share their educational and career experiences with families. - 69.
+Encourage parents in working toward their own literacy goals and follow-up on referrals to ensure that families are enrolled and have the necessary supports to complete their education and/or training. - 70.
+Invite families to volunteer or apply for jobs in the program in ways that support their parenting, career or life goals. - 71.
 Make information available that supports parents' personal growth and career development.

-- 75. Support parents as learners in parenting education programs that help parents learn more about their child's learning, development and behavior and encourage family literacy activities between parents and children. - 76.
-Provide opportunities for families to observe and participate in child learning and development during home visits and in classrooms. - 77.
-Consistently engage with families to gather child information and parent observations to inform teaching. - 78.
-Share information about children's social, emotional, and cognitive development and the importance of the home language (with families of children who are dual language learners). - 79.
-Share information about the Arkansas Child Development Early Learning Standards. - 80.
+- 72. Support parents as learners in parenting education programs that help parents learn more about their child's learning, development and behavior and encourage family literacy activities between parents and children. - 73.
+Provide opportunities for families to observe and participate in child learning and development during home visits and in classrooms. - 74.
+Consistently engage with families to gather child information and parent observations to inform teaching. - 75.
+Share information about children's social, emotional, and cognitive development and the importance of the home language (with families of children who are dual language learners). - 76.
+Share information about the Arkansas Child Development Early Learning Standards. - 77.
 Engage parents in conversations to learn about children's progress and use a database/management information system that is accessible to families and that assists teachers in sharing children's progress in an understandable, family-friendly format.